grunwaldlab/metacoder/README.md

 * Community diversity can be visualized by color and size in a tree plot we call a **Metadiversity plot**.
 * Primer specificity can be estimated with *In silico* PCR.

+### Documentation

+Documentation is under construction at http://grunwaldlab.github.io/metacoder.

+### Download the current version

+While this project is in development it can be installed through github:

+    devtools::install_github(repo="grunwaldlab/metacoder")
+    library(metacoder)

+If you've built the vignettes, you can browse them with:

+    browseVignettes(package="metacoder")

 ### Extracting taxonomic data

 Most databases have a unique file format and taxonomic hierarchy/nomenclature.